 The fatal accidents in the last two bullets above are the focus of this Safety and Health Information Bulletin (SHIB), and are described in detail below.

-The purpose of this Safety and Health Information
+The purpose of this Safety and Health Information Bulletin is to:

 The OSHA Englewood Area Office investigated two fatal accidents in 2005 in southern Colorado involving the rollover of pneumatic rubber-tired roller/compactors.
 The machines involved in these fatal accidents were produced by different manufacturers, but they were very similar in nature.
 Each machine had pneumatic rubber tires and a low center of gravity.
 These machines are often used in the compacting process during road construction and paving operations.

 In both cases, OSHA concluded that if the machine had been equipped with a ROPS system, and if the operator had been wearing a seatbelt, the likelihood of the operator's survival would have increased significantly.

 (ROPS and seatbelts were removed prior to the accident)

 (ROPS was not provided and the operator was not wearing a seatbelt)